Bayesian methods for genetic association analysis with heterogeneous subgroups: From meta-analyses to gene-environment interactions: Analytic expressions for the Bayes factors and connections with frequentist statistics

-\begin{note} Recall that $\zeta_p$ is the standard error of $\hat{\bar b}$ for SNP $p$, and so it is large if there is little information about ${\bar b}$ at a particular SNP.
-In a meta-analysis setting $\zeta_p$ can vary across SNPs not only because allele frequencies may vary across SNPs, but also because data on some SNPs may be available in only a subset of studies.
+\begin{note} Recall that $\zeta_p$ is the standard error of $\hat{\bar b}$ for SNP $p$, so large $\zeta_p$~corresponds to less information about ${\bar b}$ (which could occur, for example, due to the SNP having small minor allele frequency or being typed in only a few studies).
 Recall also that large values of $\omega_p$ correspond to a prior assumption that the effect size $\bar b$ at SNP $p$ is likely to be large (in absolute value).
-Thus the implicit $p$-value prior effectively assumes that there are larger effects at SNPs with less information. \end{note}
+Thus, the implicit $p$-value makes the curious assumption that SNPs with less information have larger effects [see also Guan and Stephens (\citeyear{guanstephens})]. \end{note}

-\begin{note} In the idealized case where data on all SNPs are available on the same subgroups, and the subgroups also have similar allele frequencies at every SNP (as might happen if the subgroups come from a single random mating population) then the sample genotype variance of SNP $p$ in subgroup $s$ can be well approximated by $2 n_s f_p (1-f_p)$, where $f_p$ is the population allele frequency of SNP $p$.
-(Note the slight abuse of notation, since we previously indexed $f$ by subgroup, whereas here it is indexed by SNP.)
-Consequently, the implicit frequentist prior (\ref{imp.fix.prior}) can be written as
+\begin{note} When data on all SNPs are available on all subgroups, and the subgroups also have similar allele frequencies at every SNP (as might happen if the subgroups come from a single random mating population), then the sample genotype variance of SNP $p$ in subgroup $s$ can be well approximated by \mbox{$2 n_s f_p (1-f_p)$}, where $f_p$ is the population allele frequency of SNP $p$.
+(Note the slight abuse of notation, since we previously indexed $f$ by subgroup, whereas here it is indexed by~SNP.)
+Consequently, the implicit frequentist prior (\ref{impfixprior}) can be written as